150balbes/Jetson-Nano/Documentation/media/uapi/v4l/vidioc-enuminput.rst

-To query the attributes of a video input applications initialize the ``index`` field of struct :c:type:`v4l2_input` and call the :ref:`VIDIOC_ENUMINPUT` with a pointer to this structure.
+To query the attributes of a video input applications initialize the ``index`` field of struct :c:type:`v4l2_input` and call the :ref:`VIDIOC_ENUMINPUT` ioctl with a pointer to this structure.
 Drivers fill the rest of the structure or return an ``EINVAL`` error code when the index is out of bounds.
 To enumerate all inputs applications shall begin at index zero, incrementing by one until the driver returns ``EINVAL``.